AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 #### Testing extended selectors without AdGuard

-If you don't have AdGuard installed, you can still test extended selectors, but you'll have to load ExtendedCSS to the current page first.
+If you do not have AdGuard installed, you can still test extended selectors, but you will have to load ExtendedCSS to the current page first.
 To do so, copy and execute the following code in the browser console:

 ```
 !function(E,x,t,C,s,s_){C=E.createElement(x),s=E.getElementsByTagName(x)[0],C.src=t,